Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \subsection{Results}

 Results are shown in~\tabref{tbl: main}.
 An advantage of our method is that it can be applied across a variety of different pretraining methods and visual architectures.
-We demonstrate that LLaVA-1.5 and InstructBLIP-{\smodel} outperforms the base models across several benchmarks, highlighting the effectiveness of our approach.
+We demonstrate that applying {\smodel} outperforms the base models across several benchmarks, highlighting the effectiveness of our approach.
 In Figure~\ref{fig:examples}, we show concrete examples where our method improves upon baselines as well as cases where it still fails.
-For more results, please refer to~\Secref{supp:expr:more_results} in Supplementary.
+For more results, refer to~\Secref{supp:expr:more_results} in Supplementary.

-\minisection{Compositional Visual Understanding} For our top-line LMM model---LLaVA-1.5-{{\smodel}}---we find significant increases on all Winoground and WHOOPS! splits over the LLaVA-1.5 and LLaVA-1.5-ZS-CoT baselines.
-In fact, without any instruction tuning, LLaVA-1.5-{{\smodel}} demonstrates comparable performance to the SOTA---SGVL, which has been finetuned on ground truth SG annotations ~\cite{herzig2023incorporating}.
-Interestingly, the LLaVA-1.5-ZS-CoT method actually \textit{degrades} performances across all compositional benchmarks.
+\minisection{Compositional visual understanding} For all four LMMs tested, we find substantial increases utilizing {\smodel} compared to baselines when evaluated on Winoground and WHOOPS!
+In fact, without any instruction tuning, GPT-4V-{{\smodel}} achieves a significant improvement over the previous Winoground SOTA---SGVL, which has been finetuned on ground truth SG annotations~\cite{herzig2023incorporating}.
+Interestingly, ZS-CoT method actually \textit{degrades} performances across several splits of the compositional benchmarks.
 This may be due to the lack of consideration for visual information in the prompt as it was designed for LLMs.

-For the Winoground and WHOOPS!, we see analogous increases in accuracy when using {\smodel} InstructBLIP.
 Thus, these results demonstrate the effectiveness of {\smodel} for improving compositional visual reasoning of LMM without the need for finetuning or ground-truth annotated SG data.

-\minisection{Multimodal Benchamarks} We also see that LLaVA-1.5-{{\smodel}} improves over the LLaVA-1.5 and LLaVA-1.5-ZS-CoT baselines on both SEEDBench image splits and MMBench.
-Notably, LLaVA-1.5-{{\smodel}} performance on SEEDBench is also state-of-the-art on the averaged image score by 1.5\%.
-Even with many LMMs having a variety of different LLM backbones and pretraining methods, the differences between consecutive state-of-the-art models on SEEDBench is usually 1\% or less.
-Therefore, these results are a robust indication that our method is not just advantageous for elevating LMMs' compositional visual understanding but also their general multimodal reasoning as well.
-Once again, LLaVA-1.5-ZS-CoT method actually is detrimental to LMMs on these benchmarks.
+\minisection{Multimodal Benchamarks} We also see that {\smodel} improves over the baselines on SEEDBench image splits, MMBench, and LLaVA-Bench In-the-Wild.
+Even with many LMMs having a variety of different LLM backbones and pretraining methods, the difference between consecutive state-of-the-art models on SEEDBench is usually 1\% or less.
+All of {\smodel}'s improvements are 1\% or better.
+Therefore, these results are a robust indication that our method is advantageous for elevating both LMMs' compositional visual understanding and their general multimodal reasoning.
+Once again, ZS-CoT prompting is actually often detrimental to LMMs on many splits of these benchmarks.